test-jitcomp/Artemis/README.md

 It should be noted that, to avoid flooding their issue trackers, we discussed with the corresponding VM developers and reported some difficult-to-reproduce, flaky tests into a single issue.
 This kept the number of bug reports under a small limit.

+In addition, some bugs listed below were made internal by the respective JVM developers and are no longer publicly accessible for security reasons.

 ### HotSpot

 + [JDK-8287223](https://bugs.openjdk.org/browse/JDK-8287223): P3, C1, Assertion Failure, Inlining